-A: Refer to the Advisory Opinion “Ethical Issues Around Payment for Services” in the Reference Guide to the Occupational Therapy Code of Ethics and Ethics Standards for information related to this issue.
+A: Refer to the advisory opinion “Ethical Issues Around Payment for Services” or the Reference Guide to the Occupational Therapy Code of Ethics and Ethics Standards, 2010 Edition for information related to this issue.

 Q: I am applying for admission to an occupational therapy or occupational therapy assistant program.
 Several years ago I was involved in a legal incident that resulted in a criminal record against me.
 Can I now become an occupational therapy practitioner?

 A: A criminal record may impact your future ability to enter an educational program, complete required clinical fieldwork, take the NBCOT certification exam, become licensed or regulated to practice, and obtain a job in occupational therapy.
 Any or all of these activities or entities may require a criminal background check.

 You may want to seek information about the NBCOT Early Determination Process related to a previous criminal conviction